Reset the Audio Conferencing PIN in Skype for Business Online

 Windows PowerShell is all about managing users and what users are allowed or not allowed to do.
 With Windows PowerShell, you can manage Office 365 using a single point of administration that can simplify your daily work when you have multiple tasks to do.
 To get started with Windows PowerShell, see these topics:

-Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Office 365 admin center, such as when you are making settings changes for many users at one time.
+Windows PowerShell has many advantages in speed, simplicity, and productivity over only using the Microsoft 365 admin center, such as when you are making settings changes for many users at one time.
 Learn about these advantages in the following topics:

 The Windows PowerShell module for Skype for Business Online enables you to create a remote Windows PowerShell session that connects to Skype for Business Online.
 This module, which is supported only on 64-bit computers, can be downloaded from the Microsoft Download Center at Windows PowerShell Module for Skype for Business Online.